zhangster12/Obsidian-BJJ-Notes/Sweeps/Dummy Sweep.md

 ![Dummy Sweep](https://thebjjnotebook.wordpress.com/wp-content/uploads/2019/01/giphy.gif)
 # Entry
+- Seated Guard
+- Supine Guard

 When the passer is square with the guard player, the guard player can grab both of the passer’s feet and rotate the knees out.
 # Passing
 # Retention/Keys
-# Attacking/Transitioning
+# Transitioning
 # Defense
-To avoid a <u>Dummy Sweep</u>, the passer shouldn’t be stepping towards the guard player with both feet.
-If the guard player has already captured both of the passer’s feet and is initiating the sweep, the passer can lean forward.
+- Don’t step towards the guard player with both feet.
+- Lean forward if they’ve captured both of your feet.
 # Variations
 # Links
 ## Escapes